AndreaFalanti/popnas/README.md

 - **score_metric**: specifies the metric used for estimating the prediction quality of the trained models.
   Currently supported: [accuracy, f1_score].
 - **additional_pareto_objectives**: defines the additional objectives considered during the search alongside the score metric, for optimizing the selection of the neural network architectures to train.
-Currently supported values are [time, params], POPNAS requires at least one of them.
+Currently supported values: [time, params].
+  POPNAS requires at least one of them.

 **CNN hyperparameters**: